-We meet fortnightly on Thursdays, from 7.30pm, at our dark-sky site in the Walled Garden at Nowton Park, just outside Bury St Edmunds.
+We normally meet fortnightly on Wednesdays, from 7.30pm, at our Whepstead Community Centre dark sky site, just outside Bury St Edmunds.

 If you're planning on joining us for the first time, please contact us in advance, just to make sure the meeting is going ahead.
 We recommend that you wear warm clothing (even summer nights can be chilly, especially when the skies are clear!) and bring a flask, or insulated mug, for a warm drink.
 We have tea and coffee-making facilities on-site.